asmnh/terminal-utilities/README.md

 ### Cheatsheets

 Contents of `/docs` folder is set of markdown files with each being a handy cheatsheet for solutions to common problems.
 This part will be expanded with info I already internalized for better use.

+### Windows Terminal

+Added config excerpt for using Git Bash in WinTerm.